epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-03-herbstlustwm-tag-status-perl.markdown

 excerpt:
   HersbtluftWM Tag Status using Dzen2 or Lemonbar.
-  Modularized implementation in BASH script.
+  Modularized implementation in Perl script.

 ---